johnny603/lux/docs/ROADMAP.md

 > Long-term vision: Build Lux into a puzzle-based learning platform that combines Linux, programming, cybersecurity, and AI-assisted learning with a modern cross-platform experience.

+If you want to work on a section of the roadmap
+Get my approval and format the branch like this:
+<username>/<scope>/<feature>

 ## Core Platform

 * [x] Flask puzzle server